Graph-Based Biomarker Discovery and Interpretation for Alzheimer's Disease: Introduction

-Subsequently, it analyzes this pool of critical biomarkers.
+Subsequently, BRAIN analyzes this pool of critical biomarkers.
 As the size of important biomarker sets increases, interpretability and explainability become significant challenges, which are further exacerbated when the relationships between these biomarkers are also considered.
 To address these issues, BRAIN extracts novel graph representations for these biomarkers, enhancing interpretability.
 This representation encapsulates the relationships and interactions between the identified biomarkers, offering a visual depiction of their interconnectedness.
-By leveraging this graph network representation, BRAIN facilitates the exploration and interpretation of biomarker relationships, aiding researchers in gaining deeper insights into the underlying biology and pathology.
+By leveraging this graph network representation, BRAIN facilitates the exploration and interpretation of biomarker relationships, aiding researchers gaining deeper insights into the underlying biology and pathology.

-We summarize the key contributions of our work as follows: \begin{itemize} \item We present a framework to identify a comprehensive set of important AD biomarkers by utilizing diverse ML models, enhancing robustness and mitigating model bias. \footnote{The code will be released upon acceptance of the paper.}
+We summarize the key contributions of our work as follows: \begin{itemize} \item We present a framework to identify a comprehensive set of important AD biomarkers by utilizing diverse ML models, enhancing robustness and mitigating model bias.

 \item We present novel interpretable biomarker networks for AD, delineating three distinct clusters and showcasing multiple distinguishing network aspects between AD and control graphs.
 We highlight interdependencies between biomarkers and how they change between normal and AD, providing new biomedical insights.